w3c/w3c-website-redesign-documentation/_posts/2020-05-22-user-research.md

 title: "User research"
 date: 2020-05-22
 categories: [Accessibility, "Headless CMS / Strata", "Using open source applications", Translations, Security, Code]
-description: "How we are gathering feedback from website users to inform the site Information Architecture."
+description: "Find out how we are gathering feedback from website users to discover more about who uses the website and what they need it to do. "
 ---
 # User research